StevenClontz/prof.clontz.org/classes/2019/08/ma238/index.md

 - Receiving excessive negative feedback on a Peer Evaluation Survey (or neglecting to complete it).

-When a student meets any of these criteria, they will receive an email from the instructor with a list of requirements to maintain their Active status, along with a deadline.
-Inactive status may be returned to Active status at the discretion of the instructor.
+When a student becomes Inactive, they will receive an email from the instructor requesting an appointment.
+At this appointment the student will make an agreement with the instructor to address the issues that caused the Inactive status, and will return to Active status provided this agreement is kept.
+A student that becomes Inactive three times will remain Inactive permanently for the semester.

 ## Teams